jhawakshay/heroku_hexo/source/_posts/Accuracy_precision_recall.md

 ## What is it about Accuracy, Precision, Recall and F1 Score?

-We as Data Scientist have come across a lot metrics like Accuracy and Precision while developing a statistical model.
+We as Data Scientist use Accuracy as one of the metric to measure the performance of our statistical model.
 It could be either a prediction of sales or a classification algorithm, we usually measure or model on Accuracy.
 But consider this business problem where we need to detect if a person will get cancer or not.
 For example, if there are 1000 persons in our dataset and there are 20 patients who have cancer.

 So, the cancer rate is around 2% which is rare-event sceanrio.
 Other types of rare-events are Spam email detection, Defaulters of a loan or detecting frauds on online transactions.